puppetlabs/puppet-docs/source/guides/faq.markdown

 You may also wish to see [Troubleshooting](./troubleshooting.html) or [Techniques](/guides/techniques) for additional assorted information about specific technical items.

-TODO: fix header levels, delete section on competitors, ask Markus about hyphens and bugs 5268 and 902, mention the public repos,
+TODO: fix header levels, mention the public repos (yum.puppetlabs/apt.puppetlabs.com),

 General
 -------

-## What is Puppet?
+### What is Puppet?

 Puppet is an open-source next-generation server automation tool.
 It is composed of a declarative language for expressing system